haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 <br />
 Let's get started –
 <br /><br />
 Applications, in general, often rely on handling serialized data to function correctly.
 It's crucial to examine how this data is deserialized to ensure it's done safely.
 As attackers or researchers, we focus on instances where data is deserialized without proper validation or where serialized input is directly trusted.
-These deserialization opportunities, known as `sinks` can occur in functions like `unserialize()` and `serialize()` that depend on user-provided input.
+These deserialization opportunities, known as `sinks` can occur in a specific functions like `unserialize()` and `serialize()` that depend on user-provided input.
 <br /><br />
 Once we understand what we're looking for, let's take a closer look at the application's source code:
 <br /><br />